ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ###### Use synchronized blocks and methods carefully or switch to reentrant locks

+for good scalability with virtual threads, avoid frequent and long-lived pinning by revising synchronized blocks and methods that run often and contain I/O operations, particularly long-running ones.
+In this case, a good alternative to synchronization is a ReentrantLock

 To achieve better scalability of virtual threads, you should revise _synchronized_ blocks and methods, especially lengthy and frequent ones (that often contain I/O operations).
 As an althernative, you should replace them with _ReentrantLock_ that also guarantees sequential access to a resource.

-When a virtual thread performs a blocking operation inside a _synchronized_ block or method, this does not release the OS thread.
-This situation is called _pinning_, and it contradicts the ideology of virtual threads, according to which one OS thread controls many virtual threads.
-Pinning is not a problem if such operations are short-lived (such as in-memory operations) even if they are frequent.
-Pinning is also not a problem if such operations are long-term (such as IO operations) but infrequent.
-Pinning is a problem if such operations are both lengthy and frequent.
-To get rid of pinning, you should replace _synchronized_ blocks and methods with _ReentrantLock_ that also guarantees mutually exclusive access to a resource.
+When a virtual thread performs a blocking operation inside a _synchronized_ block or method, this does not release the OS thread (_pinning_).
+Pinning is not a problem if such operations are short-lived (such as in-memory operations) or infrequent.
+To get rid of pinning, where it is both long-lived and frequent, you should replace these _synchronized_ blocks and methods with _ReentrantLock_ that also guarantees mutually exclusive access to a resource.

 The following code uses a _synchronized_ block with an explicit object lock.